jjensen/luaplus51-all/Src/Modules/cosmo/doc/cosmo.md

 <a name="Overview"></a>Installation
 =================================================

+The current version of Cosmo is 10.04.06.
+This release fixes a bug in the previous release, 10.03.31, that raised errors when a selector had embedded quotes.

-The current version of Cosmo is 10.03.31.
-This version adds expressions to selectors $(\<exp\>), allows nested \[\[ \]\] in templates, makes commas between subtemplates optional, and adds a second parameter to cosmo.yield that tells Cosmo the first parameter is a literal to be included in the expansion instead of an environment.
+The previous version, 10.03.31, added, expressions to selectors $(\<exp\>), allowed nested \[\[ \]\] in templates, made commas between subtemplates optional, and added a second parameter to cosmo.yield that tells Cosmo the first parameter is a literal to be included in the expansion instead of an environment.

 Cosmo is installed as a rock.
 To install the most recent release do `luarocks install cosmo`.
 The Cosmo rock is in the standard